-Symbol Meaning Description \triangle Danger Not following the instructions associated with this symbol may lead to personal injury and / or serious damage to the Product.
+Symbol Meaning Description $\mathbf{\Lambda}$ Danger Not following the instructions associated with this symbol may lead to personal injury and / or serious damage to the Product.
 A Electrical Shock Not following the instructions associated with this symbol may lead to life-threatening situations and / or serious damage to the Product.

-Symbol Meaning Description Caution should be exercised related to the information listed in the user manual.
-Not following this information or instructions may lead to injury and/or damage to the product.
-(1) Important The information associated with this symbol requires special attention.
-Information The information associated with symbol refers to a general remark or a reference to other documentation. % Instruction This symbol refers to one or more user instructions that must be followed as is documented in the user manual.
-6 Recycling Specific parts of the Product can be re-used.
+Symbol Meaning Description Listed Not following this information or instructions may lead to injury and/or damage to the product.
+Read the instructions in the user manual first before you use the product! $\mathbf{\Lambda}$ Important The information associated with this symbol requires special attention.
+0 Information The information associated with symbol refers to a general remark or a reference to other documentation.
+8 Instruction This symbol refers to one or more user instructions that must be followed as is documented in the user manual.
+0 Recycling Specific parts of the Product can be re-used.